 The University of Glasgow is offering 8 scholarships worth the full tuition fee for a one-year Masters program.
 African applicants are eligible to apply for these endowments.

 The University of Glasgow is the fourth-oldest university in the English-speaking world and one of Scotland’s four ancient universities.

 If English is not the student’s first language, they will be required to provide a language test before they can start their studies.

 - Course Level: The studentships are available to pursue master degree programme.

-- Award: For September 2018 academic session university is offering 8 scholarships worth the full tuition fee for a one-year masters programme to offer holders from Africa
+- Award: For September 2018 academic session university is offering 8 scholarships worth the full tuition fee for a one-year masters program to offer holders from Africa

 - Nationality: African

 - Number of Awards: Eight opportunities are available.